NCSU-Libraries/dsci/README.md

 Sorry about the paths if you're on Windows, but I hope you can figure it out.

 If you have Ruby installed on your system, you can use TRLN's [solrtasks](https://github.com/trln/solrtasks) gem to install solr and start it.
 Or not, whatever's simpler for you!

+### "Pile of MARC"?

+After all the options, come a bunch of filenames which are understood as containing MARC;
+if the filename ends in `.xml` then it will be processed as if it were MARCXML, otherwise it will be processed as MARC21 (binary) format.
+You can override the extension-based detection by passing the `-f xml` (or `-f marc21`) parameter.

+If it breaks here (and it might because it assumes MARC21 means MARC-8, but it might not), you might look into using `yaz-marcdump` (part of the [yaz](https://github.com/indexdata/yaz) toolkit by IndexData) to convert to UTF-8 encoded MARCXML.

 ### Wait, What is this project written in?
 Java?
 Groovy?